-When Tomi Akinyemiju, PhD, came from Nigeria to the United States — Michigan, to be precise — for college in 2001, the first thing she realized was that she had drastically underestimated the cold.
+When Tomi Akinyemiju, PhD, came from Nigeria to Michigan for college in 2001, she realized that she had drastically underestimated the cold.
 “It was the first snowstorm of the winter,” she said.
 “I arrived in Michigan wearing a cute little hoodie, thinking I was all bundled up.”
 Her brother, who had been living in the state for a while, brought her a winter jacket.

-Race, and how people are treated differently because of it, leads to major differences in health outcomes for cancer and other diseases.
+Race, and how people are treated differently because of it, leads to major differences in health outcomes.
 As a bit of an outsider, Akinyemiju (pronounced Ah-keen-yah-MEE-jew) saw this aspect of culture and health as something to be examined and dissected.
 She has built her career doing that.

-A social and molecular cancer epidemiologist, Akinyemiju meticulously studies what drives cancer outcomes in populations in the United States and across the globe, trying to understand why some groups of people fare worse than others, and what can be done to erase those disparities.
+She meticulously studies what drives cancer outcomes, trying to understand why some groups of people fare worse than others, and what can be done to erase those disparities.